-Tails play an important role in your cat’s anatomy.
-The length of a cat’s tail depends mainly on its breed.
-Of course, there are other considerations, such as feline genetics, most notably the overall size of the animal.
+The length of a cat’s tail largely depends on its breed.
+Of course, there are other considerations, such as genetics, most notably the feline’s size.

-While a tail may be used for communication, it’s primarily used to help cats maintain their balance.
-If it has to shift its weight to one side, you will notice its tail flicking to the other side.
+While a tail may be a communication tool, it’s largely used for maintaining a cat’s balance.
+If a cat has to shift its weight to one side, you will notice its tail flicking to the other side.
 Likewise, if a cat falls, it will use this technique to help land on its feet.
-By whipping its tail, it can throw its weight until it’s re-centered.
-With its feet facing down, it can properly land.
+By whipping its tail, it can shift its weight until it’s re-centered.
+With its feet facing down, it can land correctly.

 Table of Contents: